Details for Authors

 - Manuscript must be in English

 - The manuscript must follow IEEE two-column format (see templates) with single-spaced, ten-point font in the text.
-The minimum manuscript length is four (4) and the maximum length is eight (8) pages.
+The minimum full paper manuscript length is four (4) and the maximum length is eight (8) pages.
 Papers longer than eight pages will not be accepted for publication.
 All figures, tables, references, etc. are included in the page limit.

 - The order of the authors in the paper must match the order of the authors in the paper registration.